viveksingh052/HR-Attrition-Analysis/README.md

 │   ├── hr_kpi_queries.sql # All SQL queries used for validation
 │   └── 📁 screenshots/ # Query screenshots for README display
 ├── 📁 images/ # (Optional global images folder)
+│   └── used_in_readme.png # Placeholder for a specific image
-├── 📄 README.md # Full project documentation
+└── 📄 README.md # Full project documentation
 ***

 ## 🎯 Key KPIs Implemented